AXNT20 KNHC 171124

 imagery, weather observations, radar and meteorological analysis.

-The monsoon trough extends SW from Sierra Leone on the African
+The monsoon trough axis extends from the coast of Sierra Leone

-01N33W to just N of the coast of Brazil near 00N46W.
-Isolated
+03N40W to the coast of Brazil near 03N51W.
+Scattered moderate to

 GULF OF MEXICO...